 Patterns of gastrointestinal motility and propulsion.
 An isolated contraction moves contents orally and aborally.
 Segmentation mixes contents over a short stretch of intestine, as indicated by the time sequence from left to right.
 In the diagram on the left, the vertical arrows indicate the sites of subsequent contraction.
 Peristalsis involves both contraction and relaxation, and moves contents aborally.

 When the meal is present, a motility pattern known as segmentation occurs that is designed to retard the movement of the intestinal contents to provide time for digestion and absorption (Figure 27–1).
 A segment of bowel contracts at both ends, and then a second contraction occurs in the center of the segment to force the contents (chyme) both backward and forward.
-Unlike peristalsis, retrograde movement of the ...
+Unlike peristalsis, retrograde ...